bhisaac/5eFP/5eFP-SRD.md

 The Armor table shows the cost, weight, and other properties of the common types of armor worn in fantasy gaming worlds.

 ***Armor Proficiency.*** Anyone can put on a suit of armor or strap a shield to an arm.
 Only those proficient in the armor’s use know how to wear it effectively, however.
 Your class gives you proficiency with certain types of armor.
-If you wear armor that you lack proficiency with, you have disadvantage on any ability check, saving throw, or attack roll that involves STR or DEX, and you can’t cast spells.
+If you wear armor that you lack proficiency with, you have disadvantage on any ability check or attack roll that involves STR or DEX, and you can’t cast spells.

 ***Armor Class (AC).*** Armor protects its wearer from attacks.
 The armor (and shield) you wear determines your AC.